Match Summary: Uganda Under-19s 211/9 | Sierra Leone Under-19s 136 (39.3/50 ers, target 212) | Uganda U19 won by 75 runs | Man of Match: Munir Ismail

 The Junior Cricket Cranes had also picked up a win against neighbours Kenya but in a round robin tournament, every game is like a final.

-Uganda won the toss and choose to bat first on the back of believing in themselves but this decision again backfired on them as Sierra Leone was very disciplined in their
+Uganda won the toss and choose to bat first on the back of believing in themselves but this decision again backfired on them as Sierra Leone was very disciplined in their hang onto all their chances.

 Team talisman Zephaniah Arinaitwe failed to take advantage of a life given to him in the second over of the day as he fell for 16 off just 10 balls and he was quickly followed into the hut by fellow opener Perry Wazombe, Ronald Opio and John Gabula to leave the team railing at 30/4.